 Car hire will certainly assist your flexibility to discover the region.

 The stunning scenery, with little villages and towns sandwiched between towering cliffs.
-Our two chosen hotels (listed below) are dramatically perched at the cliff edge, with incredible views over the bays below.
-It is jet set elegance, in a way that combines contemporary comforts with traditional designs.
+Our two chosen hotels (listed below) are dramatically perched at the cliff edge, with incredible views of the bays below.
+It is jet-set elegance, in a way that combines contemporary comforts with traditional designs.
 The beaches tend to be pebble coves, but the water clarity and colour contrasts are wonderful.